breethomas/f1-mermaid-code-challenge/README.md

 * 1: Developer struggles to implement solutions at the speed of an apprentice.
 * 0: Developer is not able to implement basic functionality.

-### JavaScript Style
+### JavaScript Problem Solving

 * 4: Developer writes code that is exceptionally clear and well-factored
-* 3: Developer solves problems with a balance between conciseness and clarity and often extracts logical components
+* 3: Developer solves problems with a balance between conciseness and clarity, and can effectively leverage documentation
-* 2: Developer writes effective code, but does not breakout logical components
+* 2: Developer requires step by step instruction to write effective code and struggles with researching and applying documentation
-* 1: Developer writes code with unnecessary variables, operations, or steps which do not increase clarity
+* 1: Developer writes code with unnecessary variables, operations, or steps which do not increase clarity, and lacks an understanding of the problem to solve
-* 0: Developer writes code that is difficult to understand
+* 0: Developer writes code that is difficult to understand and cannot make basic tests pass

 ### Workflow